Frequently Asked Questions

 Psychotherapy is a collaborative process between a therapist and a client.
 It involves exploring thoughts, feelings, and behaviors to gain insight and develop healthier coping mechanisms.
 The therapist provides a safe and non-judgmental space for the client to express themselves and work towards their therapeutic goals.

 The duration of psychotherapy varies depending on the individual and their specific needs.
-I recommend a minimum of 12 sessions to start to address a specific issue.
-Others may benefit from longer-term therapy to address deeper concerns.
-The therapist and the client work together to determine the most appropriate length of treatment.
+I recommend starting with a minimum of 12 sessions to address a specific issue.
+The therapist and client determine together whether longer-term therapy will better address deeper concerns and decide the most appropriate length of treatment.

 Psychotherapy can be effective in addressing a wide range of mental health concerns, including anxiety, depression, trauma, relationship issues, grief, and addiction.
 It can also be beneficial for individuals seeking personal growth and self-improvement.

-Therapy sessions are typically scheduled on a weekly or bi-weekly basis, depending on the client’s needs and availability.
-Consistency and regularity in attending therapy sessions is directly tied to the efficacy of the treatment.
+Clients typically schedule therapy sessions on a weekly or bi-weekly basis, depending on their needs and availability.
+Consistent and regular attendance directly increases the efficacy of the treatment.

 Confidentiality is an essential aspect of psychotherapy.
 Therapists are bound by professional ethics and legal obligations to maintain the privacy of their clients.
 However, there are exceptions to confidentiality in cases where there is a risk of harm to self or others, or in cases where abuse of vulnerable individuals is reported (children, older adults).